dueca/dueca/doc/simplesimulationb.md

 The channel replicators have a number of additional options.
 It is possible to communicate over udp multicast, udp broadcast, udp point-to-point, or, as is done here, over websocket interfaces, by adapting the data url.
-Starting and configuration is always over websockets.
-It is also possible to configure the replicators when you are behind a network translating firewall, e.g., on a home network.
+Initial starting and configuration is always over websockets, and the peers will receive the details on how to transmit the data over the configuration websocket connection.
+It is also possible to configure the replicators when you are behind a network translating firewall, e.g., on a home network, see the documentation for the replicators for that.

 ## Testing things